k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 ## De-Anonymization (Pseudonymization)

-In some cases there is a business need to retrieve the original value of the masked LUI.
-For example, retrieve a mailing address in order to contact the customer.
+In some cases, there is a business need to retrieve the original value of the masked LUI.
+For example, a retrieval of a mailing address in order to contact the customer.

 There are 2 recommended approaches to support de-anonymization and retrieve the original value of the masked field: